Susie Reeder- Minister of Missions

 Bruce Herrmann was called to Snyder in 2013.
 He grew up in Fayetteville and after graduating from Campbell University in 1981 worked in the insurance industry in Winston-Salem, Kinston and Charlotte.
 In 2000, he answered God’s call to ministry and entered Campbell Divinity School, graduating in 2004.
 Bruce has served the Lord in North Carolina Baptist churches as Minister to Families, Minister of Education, Minister of Music, Minister of Recreation, Associate Pastor and as a Pastor.

-Bruce’s wife, Becky, is employed locally as a Physician’s Assistant.
-God blessed their marriage with three daughters; Erin is a stay at home mom living in Florida putting her PA career on hold for now.
+Bruce’s wife, Becky, is a retired Physician’s Assistant.
+God blessed their marriage with three daughters; Erin is a stay-at-home mom living in Florida putting her PA career on hold for now.
+Husband Tom is an orthopedic surgeon.
 Jami is the mother of three busy boys whose husband Michael is a Chick-fil-a operator in Vero Beach, FL.
 Abbey is a free-lance writer with two boys and cheers on her husband David who works in real estate in Hilton Head, SC.

 Bruce enjoys spending time with Becky and the family, singing, playing the guitar and an occasional round of golf with his brothers.
 He’s passionate about caring for God’s people, strengthening our families and enjoys planning trips for our adults.
 His hidden talent really is hidden….as he can be found behind a curtain bringing a puppet to life during VBS.

 Look for Bruce at Outback or Chick-fil-a (supporting his son-in law) when the cupboard gets low.